Langara’s cleaning staff fight for a better union contract

 “These contracts have very legal lingo in them.
 Workers were also not given copies of the agreement before they were asked to vote on it,” Bro said.
 “While CLAC says they gave them a copy on the day of the ratification, all the workers we spoke to say they didn’t receive a copy of the agreement and only saw it months after in the breakroom.”

-Langara night cleaner James Gonzalo, from the Philippines, said when he started to support a switch in unions, his workload increased.
+A Langara night cleaner, who asked to remain anonymous for fear of retribution from the union, said when he started to support a switch in unions, his workload increased.

 The SEIU is in front of the labour board in an effort to attempt to take over from CLAC as the cleaning staff’s union.